fazibear/colorize/README.md

 ========

 Ruby gem for colorizing text using ANSI escape sequences.
-Extends `String` class or add a `ColorizedString` with methods to set text color, background color and text effects.
+Extends `String` class or add a `ColorizedString` with methods to set the text color, background color and text effects.

 modes
 -----